-- Visma employees are enrolled in the Visma mandatory privacy e-learning course
+- Visma employees are enrolled in the Visma mandatory data protection e-learning course

-- DPMs have dedicated communication channels and workshops
+- DPMs have dedicated communication channels, meetings and workshops

-- The privacy and security incident response routine is operated by a dedicated team that assists with everything from initial notification of stakeholders of an incident to final lessons learned sessions.
-This way, Visma is able to fulfil all legal requirements tied to notifying data protection authorities, customers or data subjects of privacy breach in an efficient, professional and smart manner.
+- The incident response routine is operated by a dedicated team of security experts that assists with everything from initial notification of stakeholders of an incident to final lessons learned sessions.
+This way, Visma is able to fulfil all legal requirements tied to incident handling.

 Understanding the personal data we process, how we process it and the risk of it

 How do we work as a Data Processor and Data Controller?